dotless-de/vagrant-plugins/README.md

    *  	plugins           	List all vagrant plugins loaded in the current vagrant environment
 ```

-Note, that the feature columns are not delemited by tab, an asterisk (`*`) will indecate that a feature is present.
+Note, that the feature columns are not delimited by tab, an asterisk (`*`) will indicate that a feature is present.
 For example above: *vbguest management* registers *commands*, *action hooks* and *configs*, while *plugins* only registers *commands*.

 ## Contributing